aguirre-matteo/onlyoffice4nix/README.md

 your [Onlyoffice's](https://www.onlyoffice.com/) config declaratively!

 > [!NOTE]
-> This module has been merged on Home-Manager's unstable branch.
-This repo will.be available until next stable release (25.5)
+> This module has been merged on Home-Manager's unstable branch, so this repo will be available until next stable release (25.5)

 # Installation